A transcription of a guest lecture given at the University of Bristol for the Liberal Arts module, Critical Writing in the Humanities.

 So I suppose my aesthetic enthusiasm is linked to where I am, what I’m reading, and generally my cultural influences at a particular time.
 Perhaps I’ll settle into a particular style as I get older, but just as language itself evolves over time and life, as will my creative tastes and styles of expression.

 I think this third point harmonises nicely with the sentiments of my friends; writing has the capacity ‘To capture the golden nuggets of life’.
 Orwell agrees that writing is a means of distilling the passing of time into something comprehensible for future reflection and scrutiny for those who might try to look back and understand what was really going on, satisfying our historical impulse to comprehend where we came from to know where we are going.

 Although I’m not so sure whether I share the same desire as Orwell ‘to see things as they are;’ I see this factor as an impossibility.
 I will always admit to my subjective perspective, which for me always hinders total historical clarity and truth (sorry historians).
-In my writing, I am less interested in historical clarity, and more concerned with seeing through other people’s eyes, trying to understand someone else’s reality, trying to achieve a sense of empathy, or at least a sensitive sympathy.
+In my writing, I am less interested in historical clarity, and more concerned with engaging with subjective realities, both my own and that of others, trying to achieve a sense of empathy, or at least a sensitive sympathy.
 Using the written word for these ends constitutes a radical act of understanding, which can be transformative to our globalised world in creating kind and cohesive communities.
 Writing can be a form of healing and of building bridges over social divides.